 You know ‘em, you love ‘em.
 The small-batch, kettle-cooked chip company packs punches into its unique flavors like (my personal favorites) Sweet Maui Onion and Zesty Jalapeno.
 What you might not know is the Connecticut-based snack brand donates more than 10 percent of all profits to charity, many of which are selected by employees and help in the fight against hunger.
 So go ahead…have another bag.

 Deep River Snacks (Variety Pack of 24), $39.95 on Amazon

-This Minneapolis producer of small-batch meats like frozen turkey burgers and Italian sausages has donated more than one million meals through its Bite Back program and an average of one meal every 13 seconds.
+This Minneapolis producer of small-batch meats like frozen turkey burgers and chicken snack sticks has donated more than four million meals through its Give Back program and an average of one meal every 13 seconds.
 For every package purchased, Mighty Spark will donate a meal and sponsor meal-packing events to help distribute the goods.

 Mighty Spark Chicken, $5.49 on Target

 The funky and fun nut butter brand has partnered with several hunger-relief based organizations like Conscious Alliance and Metro Caring to support organizations that provide vital food necessities to communities.
 The brand has donated over 270,000 units of food in the last two years alone.